johandahlberg/piper/README.md

 Prerequisites and installation
 ==============================

 Piper has been tested on the Java(TM) SE Runtime Environment (build 1.7.0_25) on the [UPPMAX](http://www.uppmax.uu.se) cluster Milou.
 It might run in other environments, but this is untested.
-Besides the JVM Piper depends on [Maven (version 3+)](http://maven.apache.org/) for building (the GATK), [Make](http://www.gnu.org/software/make/) to install and [git](http://git-scm.com/) to checkout the source.
-To install piper, make sure that these programs are in you path, then clone this repository and run the setup script:
+Besides the JVM, Piper depends on [Maven (version 3+)](http://maven.apache.org/) for building (the GATK), [Make](http://www.gnu.org/software/make/) to install and [git](http://git-scm.com/) to checkout the source.
+To install piper, make sure that these programs are in you path, and then clone this repository and run the setup script:

     git clone https://github.com/Molmed/piper.git
     cd piper